-Queensland's far north is famous for the Great Barrier Reef – the world's largest living structure – but there's much more to the region than that.
-Here's how to enjoy its many delights on a budget.
+Queensland's far north is famous for the Great Barrier Reef, but there is so much more to the region than that.
+Here's how to enjoy its many delights on a backpacker budget.

 By Katrina Lobley